nagerz/HomeTracker_BE/README.md

 #### Project Create

 A new project item can be created (with or without new rooms supplied) and saved in the database via a 'createProject' mutation query to the graphql endpoint.
-The request must contain a project name, and may optionally contain a description, address, city, state, or zip code, and an array of 1 or more rooms to be created.
+The request must contain a project object including a name, and may optionally contain a description, address, city, state, or zip code, and an array of 1 or more room objects to be created.
 Request should match the format provided below.
-Retrievable project fields include id, name, description, address, city, state, and zip code, as well as any associated rooms and their associated fields.
+Response project fields include id, name, description, address, city, state, and zip code, as well as any associated rooms and their associated fields.

 ```
+HTTP
+POST /api/v1/graphql
+Content-Type: application/json
+Accept: application/json
+body:
 mutation {
   createProject (
     project: {name: "House 4", description: "made by graphql", address: "another address"},
     rooms: [
       {name: "new room", type: "new type"},
       {name: "new room 2", type: "room 2 type"}
-    ])
-  {
+    ]
+  ){
     id
     name
     description